This post may contain affiliate links. Read my disclosure policy.

 I’ve mentioned in my first Skinny Cake Pop post, that using a cake pop pan like this Nordic Ware one I bought from Target makes these easy to make, just as easy as making cupcakes, and I love that I don’t have to mix them with frosting to turn them into balls.
 Since making cake balls a few times, I got smart and bought an extra pan so I can bake two at the same time.
 Here’s the recipe!

 - Shamrock Bell Pepper and Potato Frittata

 - Rainbow Fruit Skewers with a Yogurt Fruit Dip

 St Patricks Day Cake Pops

-Everyone knows they’re gold at the end of a rainbow, so why not celebrate St Patrick’s Day with these easy cake pops, made skinny buy using a cake pop pan, a box cake mix, fat free yogurt, egg whites and water!
+Everyone knows there's gold at the end of a rainbow, so why not celebrate St Patrick's Day with these easy cake pops, made skinny by using a cake pop pan, a box cake mix, fat free yogurt, egg whites and water!

 - 16.5 oz package yellow cake mix

 - 6 oz plain fat-free Greek yogurt, Chobani

 - 48 oz Wilton blue chocolate candy melts, 20 oz calculated in n.i**